 As a humanistic counsellor, I focus on building a respectful, caring and empathetic relationship with you and, through this, support you as you grow towards your potential.
 I also always make sure that I work in a way that suits and values you as an individual.

 It can feel very daunting and challenging to seek help, whether it is for yourself or your child.
-Please feel free to contact me by email, text or phone, to arrange an informal, no obligation chat about the support you would like and I will get back to you as soon as I can.
+Please feel free to contact me by email, text or phone, to arrange an informal, no cost, no obligation phone call about the support you would like and I will get back to you as soon as I can.

-I have worked in education since 1998, as a Lecturer, Teacher, Parent Volunteer and Special Education Needs Teaching Assistant, in places ranging from South Wales, Southern Africa, New Zealand and, currently, Devon.
+I have worked in education since 1998, as a Lecturer, Teacher, Parent Volunteer, Special Education Needs Teaching Assistant and school counsellor, in places ranging from South Wales, Southern Africa, New Zealand and, currently, Devon.
 I have much experience in supporting pupils and students with emotional, behavioural and learning difficulties, including speech and language, autism, anger issues and anxiety/separation anxiety.

 I also worked as a Graphic Designer, between 1988 and 2000, in London, Brighton and Swansea and am able to offer creative interventions such as painting, sand tray and model making in therapy sessions.

 Children and Young People

 I work with children and teenagers in an intuitive and creative way, building a trusting and safe relationship with them, which helps them to explore the difficulties that they are facing in their lives.
 Counselling sessions do not have to just be about talking.
 Interventions such as art, puppets, sand tray, slime making, etc, can all help children and teenagers to work through whatever they are finding troubling or challenging.
 If I am seeing a client in school, I am very happy to hold counselling sessions outside, if this is suitable for them.

 I work with children and young people from Reception (age 4/5 years old) upwards and I always seek to tailor therapy sessions to best suit each individual.